 Jun 13, 2022 | By Will Hurd

-The author generated this image with DALL-E, OpenAI’s transformer language model.
+Photo: Author generated image with DALL-E, OpenAI’s transformer language model.

-The horrific school shooting in Uvalde, Texas has restarted conversations on what we should be doing outside our schools to protect our kids on the inside.
+The horrific school shooting at an elementary school in Uvalde, Texas restarted conversations on what we should be doing outside our schools to protect our kids on the inside.
 While we are having this necessary debate, we should also be talking about what we should be doing inside our schools to make sure our kids are ready when its time for them to be outside our education system dealing with the realities of the world.

 A recent poll found that three times the number of registered voters rate the performance of the K-12 education system in the United States as poor versus those who rate it as excellent.
 Another poll found that two-thirds of Americans say public schools are on the wrong track.
 There is a broad consensus across the electorate that our schools are underperforming, and we need to do more as a nation to ensure that every one of the roughly 63 million school-aged kids in the U.S. has access to high-quality public education.

 Unfortunately, the issue of education has gotten caught up in the ongoing American Culture Wars where, to drive clicks and fundraising, the extreme edges of both political parties are manipulating issues like masks in school, critical race theory, book banning, school shootings, and discussions on sexual orientation.
-This political theater has created a winner-take-all mentality in our political operating system that prevents a real competition of ideas on how to best to serve our children and our future.
+This political theater has created a winner-take-all mentality in our political operating system that prevents a real competition of ideas on how to best to serve the educational attainment goals of our children.

-Our ability to build a workforce of tomorrow, not yesterday, will determine whether the United States can win the New Cold War with the Chinese Government in which we are currently engaged.
+Our ability to invest in our human capital and build a workforce of tomorrow, not yesterday, will determine whether the United States can win the New Cold War with the Chinese Government in which we are currently engaged.
 The winner of this New Cold War will be the global superpower for the rest of this century, and for America to win we need to reboot our thinking on how to educate our kids.
 That starts with remembering why is education important.

 The Importance of Education